icopy-site/awesome/docs/awesome/awesome-k6.md

 ## Awesome k6 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 <!--lint enable awesome-heading-->

+A collection of resources by the community, on (testing with) <a href="https://k6.io/">k6</a>.

 </div>

-A collection of content by the community, on (testing with) <a href="https://k6.io/">k6</a>.

-Want to help in making this list better?
-Yay, that's awesome!
-Before you get started though, please have a look at our [code of conduct](https://github.com/grafana/awesome-k6/blob/master/code_of_conduct.md) and [contribution guidelines](https://github.com/grafana/awesome-k6/blob/master/contributing.md).

-## Extensions
-- [GitHub Topic: xk6](https://github.com/topics/xk6) - Explore k6 extensions tagged with the xk6 label.

 ## Articles

 - [k6 Learn](https://github.com/grafana/k6-learn) - Explanation of the principles of load testing and practical examples for how to do it with k6.
 - [Beginner's guide to load testing with k6](https://link.medium.com/npI9sjDyyjb) - Introductory guide in several parts, helping you get started with k6.
-- [Distributed load testing with k6](https://feryn.eu/speaking/distributed-load-testing-k6-confoo23/) - Thijs Feryn presents in ConFoo Montreal 2023
+- [Distributed load testing with k6](https://feryn.eu/speaking/distributed-load-testing-k6-confoo23/) - Thijs Feryn presents in ConFoo Montreal 2023.
 - [Load Testing with k6](https://medium.com/@dan.ryan.emmons/qa-load-testing-with-k6-io-c11c2afced04) - Brief overview of features and capabilities of k6.
 - [Integrating k6 with Apache Kafka](https://k6.io/blog/integrating-k6-with-apache-kafka) - Sending output from k6 to Apache Kafka.
 - [Test and visualize with InfluxDB, Grafana and K6](https://medium.com/@naoko.reeves/load-test-with-k6-and-visualize-with-influxdb-and-grafana-c6097a6f6d0a) - Setting up load tests and visualizing them using grafana dashboards.